antmicro/kenning-pipeline-manager/docs/source/specification-format.md

 * `min` - specifies the left end of a range.
 * `max` - specifies the right end of a range.
-* `default` - specifies a default selected value.
-  Its type depends on the `type` chosen.
 * `values` - specifies a range of possible values for `select`.
 * `dtype` - specifies data type of elements in a `list`.
   Supported values are `string`, `number`, `integer`, `boolean`.